eWaterCycle/infra/README.md

 ## Setup of eWaterCycle platform on a local test VM

-Deplying a local test VM is mostly useful for developing the SURF Research Cloid applications.
-This vagrant setup should work on any Linux or Windows machine with sufficient memory (8Gb, mostly depends on the models you run), cpu (More is better, one core will do if needed), and storage (At least 200Gb) available.
+Deploying a local test VM is mostly useful for developing the SURF Research Cloud applications.
+This vagrant setup creates a virtual machine with 8Gb memory, 4 virtual cores, and 70Gb storage.
+This should work on any Linux or Windows machine.

 To set up an Explorer/Jupyter server on your local machine with [vagrant](https://vagrantup.com) and [Ansible](https://docs.ansible.com/ansible/latest/index.html)